By John C. Goodman

 The NCPA was a nonprofit institution – but it was run as a business.
 We invested in new programs and judged our success by the return on those investments.
 We had a succession plan, including key-man insurance.
 Other successful think tanks are also run like businesses, applying business techniques to the world of ideas.

 When the NCPA was formed in 1983, there were older, larger think tanks already in existence.
 Our job was to find a market niche.
-Ronald Reagan was president and the existing right-of-center think tanks tended to focus on the President’s agenda.
+Ronald Reagan was president and the existing right-of-center think tanks tended to focus on the president’s agenda.
 The niche for the NCPA was all of the items that were not on Reagan’s agenda: Social Security, health care, employee benefits and other “social insurance” issues.
 As it turns out, these are the hardest areas to reform, not only in our country, but all over the world.
-However, by investing in these especially-hard-to-solve issues, the NCPA built up expertise and institutional memory that could be brought to bear in later years when the body politic was ready to address them.
+However, by investing in these especially-hard-to-solve issues, the NCPA built up expertise and institutional memory (continued today through the Goodman Institute) that is could be brought to bear in later years when the body politic was ready to address them.

 The Location of Think Tanks